vishnu-ek/Part-2-Supervised-learning-on-FashionMNIST-dataset-using-Convolutional-Neural-Network/README.md

   4) 5 CNN layers and 2 fully connected layers

 are built and comparison has been made to understand the differences.

+The data can either be obtained from the torchvision dataset module or can be downloaded as a csv file from the following link. https://developer.ibm.com/technologies/artificial-intelligence/data/fashion-mnist/